Wireless Security

 First-Time Pairing

 When a knob connects to a base station for the first time, the two devices establish a secure session.
-Add a caveat: until dynamic key negotiation completes (which requires firmware >= 3.0.0 on both ends), the link operates under a shared standard key.
-Once negotiation succeeds, the pair switches to a uniquely-derived 128-bit key set used only for that link.
+Until that session is negotiated, which requires firmware 3.0.0 or newer on both the knob and the base station, the link runs on a shared default key.
+Once negotiation succeeds, the pair switches to a uniquely derived 128-bit key set used only for that one link, and no other device in the mesh holds it.

 From the point session keys are in place onward, every data packet (whether sent from the knob to the base station or vice versa) is fully encrypted using those keys.
 A new knob or unit added to the mesh later goes through the same pairing flow and is issued its own unique session keys.